By Karyn Greenstreet

 Ask the other participants what they can commit to.
 You can always start with a short commitment and then vote to keep the group going longer after the first commitment time has passed.

-I suggest that the minimum time should be 60 days.
+I suggest that the minimum time should be 60 days, or four meetings.
 You need time to connect to one another, to form trust, respect and rapport.
-If you go for a short group, meet more often — like once a week or every other week.
+If you go for a short-term group, meet more often — like once a week or every other week.
 This gives you plenty of time to get to know one another, to mastermind together, setting goals, making plans and implementing them towards success.

 Whether you decide to meet together for two months or twelve months (or more!), commitment is key.
 Every member has to make the commitment to the full duration of the mastermind group.
 Pay close attention to commitment issues, as well as the other reasons why mastermind groups fail.